martinadh/ExpliCa/README.md

 * The folder data/res/ contains the models' answers to each task.
 * The folder imgs contains some plots describing the analysis computed over ExpliCa by evaluating the LLMs.

-N.B: Results are reported also for socially_challening items.
-Before accessing the results, read the readme inside the data/socially_challening folder.